 Is Special Collections open during the COVID-19 pandemic?
-Special Collections is open by appointment only for on-site research.
+Special Collections is open by appointment for on-site research.
 Walk-in researchers are not allowed at this time.
 We will continue to work with email inquiries from researchers.
 Learn more at Make Appointments.

 Where may I park?
 Access information about parking on campus here.

 May I check out materials from Special Collections?
 No. All items must be used in the Reading Room during Special Collections' business hours.
 The items do not circulate.